ChristianLowe/Grognaks-Mod-Manager/readme_modders.txt

 Pitfalls

-  As of FTL 1.03.1: If a ship is modded to have level 5 shields, asteroid storms will be abnormally fast. http://www.ftlgame.com/forum/viewtopic.php?f=9&t=11057
+  FTL Bug (fixed in 1.03.3): If a ship is modded to have level 5 shields, asteroid storms will be abnormally fast. http://www.ftlgame.com/forum/viewtopic.php?f=9&t=11057

   The game will crash at the main menu or hangar if an event choice loads